-Generally, you continue to actively participate (i.e., you continue to make contributions under SRP) so long as you are an Eligible Employee.
+Generally, you may continue to actively participate (i.e., you may continue to make contributions under SRP) so long as you are an Eligible Employee.
 Your active participation in SRP will terminate upon any of the following events:

-- You retire or otherwise stop working for the University. - SRP is terminated by the University. - You decide to stop contributing and take the necessary steps in Workday to end your contributions.
+- You retire or otherwise stop working for the University. - SRP is terminated by the University. - You terminate your SRP Contributions by making a new election in Workday to end your contributions.